xoan/serialell/README.md

 =========

-Serialell is a connector board companion to any RepRap electronics to allow both serial or paralell motor connection when an axis is controlled by two motors.
+Serialell is a connector board companion to any RepRap electronics to allow both serial or paralell motor connection when an axis uses two motors.

 Usage
 -----